 MABAS

 Rochester Volunteer Fire Company is a member of MABAS Division 102 and a part of the Wisconsin MABAS Box Alarm System.
 The state is broken into six regions with Division 102 (Racine County) in the South East Region.
+Having a pre-scripted response saves valuable time for both the incident commander and dispatch center when additional resources are needed.

 Wisconsin MABAS System